ghoulmann/cs-curriculum/year_1.rst

 The student will:

+* Define *system* and components common to system [including environment and feedback];
+* identify and define the boundary of an everyday system;
 * read and narrate existing storyboards depicting familiar activities;
 * sequence a collection of images conveying a narrative;
 * sequence a collection of images conveying a process;